carljoe156/Joseph_Carl_Poetically_Capstone_Frontend/README.md

 ## Overview

-This application is a MERN (MongoDB, Express, React, Node.js) stack project designed for managing books and/ or poems.
-Users can perform CRUD (Create, Read, Update, Delete) operations on books and, discover content, and explore additional features such as creating posts and accessing lists.
+This application is a MERN (MongoDB, Express, React, Node.js) stack project designed for Books Enthusiasts, The main application is a general purpose Book Exploration searching platform, you can also discover Mindfulness and Wellness blog inspired posts, the secondary application users can perform CRUD (Create, Read, Update, Delete) operations on books, finding books through a built in User Generated Book Recommender, where you can access a curated lists.
+Maybe you'll fine a book you Like or Love!.

 ## Features

 ### General Features

+- Book Exploration Website
+- Blog posts about Wellness and Mindfulness.
+- Book Reccomender
 - Responsive user interface.
 - Navigation bar and footer for seamless user experience.
+- Dark mode toggle for user accessibility.
 - Error handling with visual feedback using `notistack`.

-- Blog Posts about Wellness and Mindfulness
+### Book Exploration Website

+- **Find Books**: Search for books by categories, genres, authors, or keywords.
+- **Detailed View**: Click on a book to see its detailed information, including description, categories, and page count with links to offical publishers.

-### Book Recommendator
+### Book Recommender

-#### Please be mindful of other when using this feature
+#### Be mindful of others when using this feature.

 - **Create Book**: Add a new book with details like title, genre, author, year, pages, and publisher.
 - **Read Book**: View details of a specific book.
 - **Update Book**: Edit book details.
 - **Delete Book**: Remove a book from the list.
-- **Book List**: View all books in a dedicated page.

 ### Additional Features

-- **Discover Page**: Explore new books and poems.
+- **Discover Page**: Wellness and Mindfullness Blog Posts.
-- **About Page**: Information about the application and its mission and vision.
+- **About Page**: Learn about Poetically Mission and Vision.
-- **Create Post**: Add posts to the application for additional engagement.
-- **404 Page**: Custom error page for undefined routes.
+- **Dark Mode**: Switch between light and dark themes for user comfort.

 ## Technologies Used